-The creation bears the name "L'Or Blanc."
+The creation bears the name "L'Or Blanc".
 It represents an automobile that redefines the art of design.
 If you look at it through the eyes of a designer, you will recognize that it is the reflection of the studio lights on the body that attracts their interest.
 Positioned beneath a special light, the car is set in an ideal environment that provides an excellent image of the reflections.
 The studio light is reflected on the invisible edges between the body shapes of the Grand Sport.
 In numerous stages each reflection line is translated by Bugatti's designers onto the car body that has been pre-painted in a vibrant white tone.
 They use a precision tape made of Japanese soft tissue that can be easily torn off by hand.
 It adheres perfectly to sulphur-containing plasticine.
 By stretching them to a certain degree, these tapes are "lined" in pieces up to five meters long across the whole exterior of the car.
 If the line does not fully meet the intention of the designers, they place a correction tape above the original line.

 This process is repeated until the final line has the right tension and character.
 Between the styling steps, the team looks at the car from a distance to evaluate the relation of the stripes to the white spaces.
 This is also the best way to ensure that lines flow from one side of the body across the roof and the rear to the opposite side.
 Even the smallest imperfections are being revised meticulously, as the final target is to achieve unrivalled perfection.
 Finally, the lines stretch across the perfectly shaped Bugatti like a grid of light reflections.
-Over the course of several weeks, the team of designers develop the final composition of dynamic bends and delicate lines that run over the automotive piece of art like the serpentines of the Italian Stelvio Pass.
+Over the course of several weeks the team of designers develops the final composition of dynamic bends and delicate lines that run over the automotive piece of art like the serpentines of the Italian Stelvio Pass.
+"The especially for this "L'Or Blanc" developed painting process ensures that both colors flow into one another without the tiniest structure in the surface - in the same way as the hand painted glazes of KPM's porcelain," explains Achim Anscheidt, this unique procedure in the automotive world.